vic/spec/README.md

 erlang idiom of returning tagged tuples like
 `{:ok, conformed}` or `{:error, mismatch}`.

-So, predicates are the a particular case of data conformers in Spec.
+So, predicates are a particular case of data conformers in Spec.

 ### Conformers